laino/final-pm/doc/README.md

   --launch                   Start the daemon even if there's nothing to do.
   --kill                     Stop the daemon, killing any remaining processes.
                              This is done after all actions have been applied.
+  --force                    Make final-pm ignore some safeguards.
+(I hope you know what you're doing)
-  --no-upload                Don't upload (new) application configurations from config files.
+  --no-upload                Don't upload new application configurations from config files.
   --help                     Print short usage guide.
   --help-usage               Print slightly more verbose usage guide.
   --help-generations         Print help page about generations.